 From the post:

-Click over to the Kirkus Blog to read the rest of the piece.
+Click on over to Kirkus Reviews Blog to read the rest of the review.

 From the post: